 Integration of the radiative transfer equation along the path from Earth’s surface to the satellite reflects this mechanism, and results in a weighting function which describes the relative contribution of each atmospheric layer, depending on its altitude, and which represents also the longitudinal (vertical) resolution of the sensor.

-The peak of the weighting function occurs at any altitude, and depends on the absorption ratio at the frequency considered.
+The peak of the weighting function may occur at any altitude, and depends on the absorption ratio at the frequency considered.
 At a frequency where the absorption is low, the peak is near the earth’s surface.
 At a frequency where the absorption is high, the peak is near the top of the atmosphere.
 A sounder incorporates several frequency channels (see Fig. 5-9 for example).
 They are extremely carefully selected within the absorption band, covering a wide range of absorption levels in order to obtain the best atmospheric samples from the surface up to stratospheric altitudes.

 Typical weighting functions for a microwave temperature sounder operating in the 60 GHz band are shown in Fig. 5-9.